Subcurrency

 3. The third constraint effectively increments the balance of receiver by amount, by requiring the next state of receiver_balance to be receiver_balance + amount.

 Note to make things simpler and easier to understand, this contract has no authentication anywhere in its code.
 That is, anyone can mint new coins and initiate a transfer from one arbitrary address to another.
 This, of course, is not the desired behavior for most cryptocurrencies.
-That being said, we will cover authentication in a later chapter and discuss how to use authentication make this contract more secure.
+That being said, examples of authentication can be found in this Github repository.